Aconcagua, 12 days

 Day 1.
-Arrival to Mendoza.
+Arrival in Mendoza.
 Important!
-On Saturdays office issuing permits is open only until noon!
+On Saturdays office issuing permits is opened only until noon!
 Obtaining the permit to Aconcagua.
 Transfer to Penitentes (2700m).
 Sending the main cargo mules to Base Camp.
 Hotel.

 Day 2.
 Transfer to the entrance of the National Park (Laguna Horcones) and proceed to the Confluence (3300m, 2-3 hours).
 Camp.
 After lunch, a light acclimatization walk.

 Day 3.
-Early acclimatization radial walk to the Plaza de Francia (4200m), with views of the South Face (2700m high).
+Early acclimatization walk to Plaza de Francia (4200m), with views of the South Face (2700 meters high).
 4-5 hours.
 Return to the camp.

 Day 4.
-Long jump (8-9 hours) to the main base camp Plaza de Mulas (4350m).
+Long hike (8-9 hours) to the main base camp – Plaza de Mulas (4350m).
 The path runs along the wide valley of Playa Ancha.
 Camp.

-Day 13.
+Day 11.
 Descent to Plaza de Mulas Base Camp.
-Transition from the Base Camp to the Laguna de Horcones.
+Trek from the Base Camp to the Laguna de Horcones.
 Transfer to Mendoza.
-Recreation and farewell dinner.
+Farewell dinner.